dorontal/consciousness/README.md

   conscious, then there is nothing special about the consciousness of a human, or about the concept of a human - that's just one circle.

-* Since everything is in flux, what's inside the circle is in flux and what's outside of it is in flux.
-The circle itself is also is in flux.

 * Due to the connectedness axiom, whenever some thing changes, it causes a change in every other thing.
 So whenever something outside of the circle changes, it causes a change in that which is inside the circle.
 This is the beginning of the definition or explanation of "relationship".

+* Since everything is in flux, what's inside the circle is in flux and what's outside of it is in flux.
+The circle itself is also in flux.

 * One question that arises is whether there are "levels" of consciousness, perhaps related to levels of complexity, or